 Governing Law: The manner by which staff members of the charter school will be covered by the State Teachers’ Retirement System, the Public Employee’s Retirement System, or federal social security.

-California Education Code Section 47605.6(b)(5)(K)
+California Education Code Section 47605(c)(5)(K)

 Urban Montessori will structure its employee compensation plan in a manner that will attract candidates with the necessary skills and experience.